solidi/writing/writing-editing.md

 1. "Screenreader" filter - use a screenreader and adjust to taste, eliminating awkardness
 1. "And" filter - walk write to convert "and" into "ing" or eliminate the conjuction completely
+1. "Can" filter - walk write to eliminate "can" completely
 1. "Active voice" filter - walk write and flip verbs -> nouns to nouns -> verbs